databricks/databricks-sdk-java/NEXT_CHANGELOG.md

 ### New Features and Improvements

-* Add native support for Azure DevOps OIDC authentication
+* Add native support for Azure DevOps OIDC authentication.

 ### Bug Fixes